telerik/winforms-docs/track-and-status-controls/trackbar/programming-radtrackbar.md

 ![track-and-status-controls-trackbar-programming-radtrackbar 009](images/track-and-status-controls-trackbar-programming-radtrackbar009.png)

 * The __LargeChange__ property sets the change in value that one click of the mouse outside of the slider makes.
-              Let's say that the position of your thumb is at the beginning of the RadTrackBar (at position 0), the value of this property is
-              *5* and you click on tick number 14.
+Let's say that the position of your thumb is at the beginning of the RadTrackBar (at position 0), the value of this property is *5* and you click on tick number 14.
 The thumb will reposition itself to tick number *5*, following the step determined by the __LargeChange__ property.
 However, if the __LargeChange__  has value 0, the thumb will move to position 14.
-            #_[C#]_

 {{source=..\SamplesCS\TrackAndStatus\TrackBar\TrackBarPropertiesAndEvents.cs region=largeChange}}